luckypanda777/real_estate_smart_contract/README.md

 Real Estate Smart Contract

-- I would like to explain about this via Telegram @luckypanda7
+- I would like to explain about this